Geodan/pg2b3dm/README.md

 psql> CREATE INDEX ON the_table USING gist(st_centroid(st_envelope(geom_triangle)));
 ```

-### Id Column

-- Id column must be type string;

-- Id column should be indexed for better performance.

 ### LOD

 - if there are no features within a tile boundingbox, the tile (including children) will not be generated.